drzwave/BasicOnOff/README.md

     8. The first time the program is run it will ask for the COM/TTY port to use and then store that value in the BasicOnOff.ini file

 See the code for more details.

+Only tested on Linux and on a Raspberry Pi.
+Other platforms will require more work...

 - How to get this repository
    - git clone https://<YourUserName>@github.org/DrZWave/BasicOnOff.git <directory_name> - will create a local repository